weiwang2330/immdeep/models/README.md

 ## Contents

-- One-way LSTM
+- LSTM

-- One-way LSTM with receptors with small proportions
+- LSTM with receptors with small proportions

-- One-way LSTM with receptors with small proportions, weighted
+- LSTM with receptors with small proportions, weighted

-- One-way LSTM with 256 hidden nodes with receptors with small proportions, weighted
+- LSTM with 256 hidden nodes with receptors with small proportions, weighted

+- LSTM with receptors with small proportions, weighted v2

-## One-way LSTM
+## LSTM

 Model: LSTM on the first 30K data